 Think of it this way: if you wouldn’t eat animal by-products yourself, why feed them to your dog?
 (Also, don’t think about this if you just ate a hot dog.)

 If you’re struggling to figure out what to feed your picky pooch, we recommend starting with Purina Pro Plan FOCUS.
 It’s gentle on stomachs without being bland and has all the nutrition a puppy needs to grow up big and strong.

 However, it is expensive, so if you’re needing something less pricey, you can’t go wrong with Wellness Complete Health Natural.
 The grain-free formula is filled with gut-friendly ingredients like pre- and probiotics, which should help tame any nasty issues your dog may be struggling with.

 Regardless of which one you ultimately choose, we know how frustrating and heartbreaking it can be to see your dog struggle with digestive issues.
 We hope these reviews have made it easier for you to find the right food for your pup, so you can both spend more time playing and less time…well, we’ll leave that part to your imagination.

-- The 7 Best Puppy Food for Sensitive Stomachs
+- The 7 Best Puppy Foods for Sensitive Stomachs:

 - Buyer’s Guide